DefinetlyNotAI/Logicytics/CONTRIBUTING.md

 ## Issues assignment

-I will be looking at the open issues, analyze them, and provide guidance on how to proceed.
+I will be looking at the open issues, analyse them, and provide guidance on how to proceed.

 Issues can be assigned to anyone other than me and contributors are welcome to participate in the discussion and provide their input on how to best solve the issue,